cyrusbehr/YOLOv8-TensorRT-CPP/README.md

 - **Note:** Be sure to use the `--recursive` flag as this repo makes use of git submodules.

 ### Converting Model from PyTorch to ONNX
+> **Note**:
+> It is recommended to do the following steps outside of the Jetson-TX2, on your own desktop for example.
+Then you can transfer the exported ONNX model on the jetson.
 - Navigate to the [official YoloV8 repository](https://github.com/ultralytics/ultralytics) and download your desired version of the model (ex.
 YOLOv8x).
   - The code also supports semantic segmentation models out of the box (ex.
 YOLOv8x-seg) and pose estimation models (ex. yolov8x-pose.onnx).
 - `pip3 install ultralytics`